melihov87/blog_flask/README.md

         "_primary_term": 36
     }

-Elasticsearch is pinged to check availability before launching the application.
+<p>Elasticsearch is pinged to check availability before launching the application.
-All interactions with Elasticsearch are performed using its Python client.
+All interactions with Elasticsearch are performed using its Python client.</p>

-.flake8:
+<p>.flake8:
 The configuration file for the flake8 tool, which checks the code for compliance with PEP8 standards (Python code style).
-Contains rules and exceptions for code validation.
+Contains rules and exceptions for code validation.</p>

-.gitignore:
+<p>.gitignore:
 A list of files and directories that should not be monitored by the Git version control system.
-For example, temporary files, generated files, Python environments, etc.
+For example, temporary files, generated files, Python environments, etc.</p>

-.pylintrc:
+<p>.pylintrc:
 The configuration file for the pylint tool, which performs static code analysis.
-It contains settings for checking the style, code quality, and various warnings.
+It contains settings for checking the style, code quality, and various warnings.</p>

-docker-compose.yml:
+<p>docker-compose.yml:
 A file for Docker Compose that describes how to run multiple containers at the same time.
 Two containers are launched in this project:
     flask_app: A container for a web application on Flask.
     elasticsearch: A container with Elasticsearch for storing and searching data.
-Automatically binds containers so that the Flask application can interact with Elasticsearch.
+Automatically binds containers so that the Flask application can interact with Elasticsearch.</p>

-Dockerfile: <br>
+<p>Dockerfile: <br>
 A script that describes the steps to create a Docker image of a Flask application. <br>
 Basic steps: <br>
     <p>Uses a basic Python image. <br><p>